 - 5 L jar will now contain 4 Liters

-As you can see the range of questions is massive but outside of any brain teaser questions it should be a breeze.
-It is very important to do your homework and know your resume so the interview answers will flow easily.
+As you can see the range of questions is massive but outside of any brain teaser questions, it should be a breeze.
+It is essential to do your homework and know your resume so the interview answers will flow smoothly.